benjaminion/upgrading-ethereum-book/src/book.md

   - We can verify a single signature with two pairings.
   - We can naively verify $N$ signatures with $2N$ pairings.
   - Or we can verify $N$ signatures via aggregation with just two pairings, $N-1$ additions in $G_1$, and $N-1$ additions in $G_2$.
-Each elliptic curve point additions is much, much cheaper than a pairing.
+Each elliptic curve point addition is much, much cheaper than a pairing.

 ###### Space benefits